jrheiner/neo4j_katacoda/neo4j_case_study/step5.md

 Now that the data is loaded, you can query the database using the Cypher Query Language (CQL).

 If you know the Structured Query Language (SQL), you might recognize some CQL clauses.
-Here is a short explanation of the clauses used in the example queries:
+Here is a short explanation of the clauses used in the example queries ("Cypher Query Language - Developer Guides", 2022):
 - `MATCH` is used to search a specific pattern and to select nodes/relationships
 - `RETURN` defines what data should be included in the query result
 - `WHERE` adds a constraint or filter to the query